emissary-ingress/emissary/reference/core/ambassador.md

   ...
 ```

-`cors` sets default CORS configuration for all mappings in the cluster.
+`cors` sets the default CORS configuration for all mappings in the cluster.
 See the [CORS syntax](../../cors).

 ```
 cors: